-8. Legal Implications
+8 Legal Implications

-- 8.1 If the Council does not extend the PSPO then there will be limited options for officers to use in promoting and enforcing appropriate dog control in the District. - 8.2 If a public consultation is not carried out but the PSPO remains in place and is continued to be enforced, there is a risk of a challenge in the High Court.
+- 8.1 If the Council does not extend the PSPO then there will be limited options for officers to use in promoting and enforcing appropriate dog control in the District. - 8.2 There is a risk of a challenge in the High Court.
 The risk of this is reduced by following process and considering reasonableness throughout the process.